Chamal1120/dotfiles/README.md

 > [!IMPORTANT]
 > * Clone fast-syntax-highlighting and zsh-auto-suggestions from their git repos.
 > * Make sure that you have installed fast-syntax-highlighting and zsh-auto-suggestions to `$HOME/.zsh-plugins/`.
-> * Please use **sudo** when simlinking pacman config.
+> * Use **sudo** when simlinking pacman config.
-> * Use the manual install for catppuccin tmux theme or change the .tmux.conf yourself to get it through tpm.

 > [!NOTE]
-> I have turned off the animations and blur in the hyprland config.
+> I have turned off the workspace animations and blur in the hyprland config.
 You can turn them on by editing the `hyprland.conf` file in the `~/.config/hypr` directory.

 </details>